 The fiber network giant generates revenue through a pair of segments: Core Network Services and Wholesale Voice Services and Other.

-Its primary Core Network Services business, which accounts for 89% of revenue, comprises colocation and data center services, transport and fiber, IP and data services, and voice services.
-Generating 11% of Level 3's revenue, Wholesale Voice Services and Other consists of long distance voice services, revenue from managed modem and its related intercarrier compensation services, and revenue from the "SBC Master Services Agreement" (obtained through a 2005 acquisition).
+Its primary Core Network Services business, which accounts for 91% of revenue, is composed of colocation and data center services, transport and fiber, IP and data services, and voice services.
+Generating 9% of Level 3's revenue, Wholesale Voice Services and Other consists of long distance voice services, revenue from managed modem and its related intercarrier compensation services, and revenue from the "SBC Master Services Agreement" (obtained through a 2005 acquisition).

 Based in Broomfield, Colorado, Level 3 operates in North America, Latin America, and Asia/Pacific.
-The North America region accounts for 75% of the firm's revenue.
-Besides operating 18 data centers across North America, Latin America, and Europe, Level 3 owns or leases about 315 facilities worldwide.
-It runs 200 colocation facilities in North America, supported overseas by more than 100 colocation facilities in Europe and a dozen such offices in Latin America.
+The North America region accounts for about three quarters of the firm's revenue.
+Besides operating 20 data centers across North America, Latin America, and Europe, Level 3 owns or leases about 370 facilities worldwide.
+It runs 250 colocation facilities in North America, supported overseas by more than 100 colocation facilities in Europe and a dozen or more such offices in Latin America.

 Sales and Marketing

 Level 3 serves customers in 500-plus markets worldwide through owned fiber networks on three continents.
-The company's top 10 communications customers in fiscal 2012 accounted for approximately 17% of Level 3's total communications revenue.
+The company's top 10 communications customers in 2014 accounted for approximately 17% of Level 3's total communications revenue.

 Key to Level 3's strategy and market competitiveness is its expansive global network infrastructure, which extends to major metropolitan markets in the US, Europe, and Latin America.
 Expanding that network is a primary focus of the company's strategy.
 Relying on its own network instead of other carriers (which it needs for some locations) drives its customer targeting.